parsiya/parsiya.net/content/page/CheatSheet.markdown

 pushed, git doesn't change it because from a file-system perspective it's the same file (although Windows shows the filename in lowercase).

-To make git sensitive on a case-insensitive file system (Windows, OSX) we can do:
+To make git case sensitive on such an OS (Windows, OSX):

 ```
 git config core.ignorecase false
 ```

-However, this introduces its own problems.
+**NOTE:** This introduces its own problems.
 Let's assume you have already committed `Bob.jpg` and make git be case-sensitive.
-Now you rename it to `bob.jpg` and commit and push it.
+You rename it to `bob.jpg` and push it.
 In the remote repo you will have two files `Bob.jpg` and `bob.jpg`.

 The answer is to rename `Bob.jpg` to something else like `Bob-1.jpg`, push and then rename it back to `bob.jpg`.

 ### Exclude a Committed File with gitignore
 `.gitignore` only works on new `git add`s.
-If we have already added `blah/whatever.cpp` to the repo, adding `whatever.cpp` to `.gitignore` does nothing.
+If we have already pushed `blah/whatever.cpp` to the repo, adding `whatever.cpp` to `.gitignore` does nothing.